-Among CES keynote speakers this year are General Motors Co.’s (NYSE:GMC) CEO Mary Barra and Ford Motor Co.
-(NYSE:FC) CEO Mark Fields.
+Among CES keynote speakers this year are General Motors Co.’s (NYSE:GMD) CEO Mary Barra and Ford Motor Co.
+(NYSE:FD) CEO Mark Fields.
 Both company leaders will highlight innovations in technology set to take place in transportation, one of the fastest-growing sectors affected by technology.

 Health And Wellness